The-LukeZ/portfolio/README.md

 # LukeZ Portfolio

-This is the portfolio of LukeZ, built with SvelteKit and raw SCSS.
+This is the portfolio of LukeZ, built with SvelteKit and SCSS.
+Hosted on [sherpa.sh](https://sherpa.sh).

 ## TODO

-- [ ] Add language switcher for paraglide (but where???)
+- [x] Add language switcher for paraglide (but where???)